Neveʻei language: Transitive suffix

 Apart from addition of the suffix, there are two other methods to differentiate between intransitive and transitive verbs.

 One other way is for both transitive and intransitive verbs to have very different forms of expression.

 The final way for intransitive and transitive verbs to differentiate from each other is through reduplication.

 Negation

-In Neve'ei negation is marked by the simulfixes sV- ... -si 'not' and sV- ... -vang(an) 'not yet'.
+In Neveʻei negation is marked by the simulfixes sV- ... -si 'not' and sV- ... -vang(an) 'not yet'.
 The prefixed element of the negative marker directly follows the subject prefix and precedes the verb stem while the suffixed element is always the final morpheme of the verb.
 The prefixed element sV- is used in both negative simulfixes with the realisation of V- depending on a process of vowel harmony.
 The suffixed element -si remains the same following both transitive and intransitive verbs, however the -vang(an) element from the other simulfix is -vang following intransitive verbs and -vang-an (here -an can be described as a realisation of the transitive suffix -Vn) after transitive verbs.

 The following examples show how the negative simulfixes are used with the intransitive verb nonong 'finish' and the transitive equivalent nonong-on 'finish (something)'.